Q: What is a pelvic floor physical therapist?

 Q: Why is yoga useful as a home program?

 A: Yoga is beneficial to connect the mind, body and spirit.
-A huge part of what I teach with pain neurophysiology education is increasing body awareness and mindfulness.
+A huge part of what we teach with pain neurophysiology education is increasing body awareness and mindfulness.
 Practicing yoga as a home program offers the client a chance to bring attention to muscular holding patterns and retrain the breath.

 Q: Will physical therapy hurt?